A Mother's Story: Plot

-After seven years, Medy decides to leave the abusive couple.
-Fortunately, Cherry takes pity on her, and illicitly gives her passport back.
+After seven years, Medy decides to finally leave the abusive couple, thanks to Cherry, who takes pity on her and illicitly gives her passport back, without her parents' knowledge as they were arguing that night.
 Medy then seeks legal advice from a lawyer named Atty.
 Michael J. Gurfinkel, who advises her that she has a strong right to file a case against the family for illegal detention, physical injuries, and hiring someone like her as an undocumented citizen.
 Medy also confronts Helen, when she learns that not all her earnings made it to her family.

 Medy comes home to an impartial family reunion.
 She finds out that her husband is seeing another woman, leaving her children in her mother's care, Choleng.
 While her daughter is grateful to finally meet her, her son feels betrayed by a mother who left her to fend for themselves.
 Medy files for an annulment.

 When Medy tells her family about the hardships she endured in the United States, her family finally understands her.
 Medy also receives a phone call from Atty.
-Gurfinkel stating that she won the case against the abusive couple.
-She gains back wages and additional money from emotional distress.
+Gurfinkel stating that she won the case against the abusive couple who are going to jail for their crimes.
+Even Cherry, who loved Medy so much, also testified against her own parents for what they did to Medy.
+She also gains back wages and additional money from emotional distress.
 This piece of good news lifts Medy's spirit, and she starts to rebuild her life with her mother and her children.
-After a joyous Christmas celebration, King decides to go abroad just like his mother, hoping for a better future.
+After a joyous Christmas celebration, King decides to go abroad just like his mom, hoping for a better future.
 The whole family wishes him the best of luck.